 - (1) Securities relates to Common Shares held as at the date hereof.
 See "Authorized Capital, Outstanding Shares and Principal Holders of Shares".
-The information contained herein as to securities beneficially owned, or controlled or directed, directly or indirectly is based upon information furnished to FirstService by the respective director nominees. - (2) All Common Shares are held in a registered retirement savings plan of which Mr. Calder is the annuitant. - (3) Common Shares are held personally and by 1306159 Ontario Limited, The B.I.
-Ghert Family Foundation and a life income fund, entities and a fund controlled or directed by Mr. Ghert. - (4) Beneficially owns, or controls or directs, directly or indirectly, Common Shares as described under "Authorized Capital, Outstanding Shares and Principal Holders of Shares".
-Common Shares are held by Henset Capital Inc., FSV Shares LP, FSV Shares II LP and The Jay and Barbara Hennick Family Foundation, entities controlled or directed by Mr. Hennick. - (5) Determined using the closing price per Common Share on NASDAQ on December 31, 2019 of US\$93.04. - (6) Information includes options held as at the date hereof.
-The options vest 10% on the grant date, 15% on the first anniversary, 20% on the second anniversary, 25% on the third anniversary and the balance on the fourth anniversary of the grant date.
-Notwithstanding the foregoing, the Option Plan provides that the vesting of the noted options held by each non-employee director is automatically accelerated, such that they become immediately fully vested and exercisable, in the event that such director does not stand for re-election, resigns as a director or fails to be re-elected as a director, in each case, in circumstances where there is no willful and substantial breach of such director's fiduciary duties or other legal obligations to FirstService.
+The information contained herein as to securities beneficially owned, or controlled or directed, directly or indirectly is based upon information furnished to FirstService by the respective director nominees. - (2) Common Shares are held personally and by Loyalty Bell LLC, a company controlled or directed by Mr. Reichheld. - (3) Common Shares are held by FSV Shares LP, FSV Shares II LP, FSV Shares III LP and The Jay and Barbara Hennick Family Foundation, entities controlled or directed by Mr. Hennick. - (4) Determined using the closing price per Common Share on NASDAQ on December 29, 2023 of US\$162.09. - (5) Information includes options held as at the date hereof.
+For options granted to employees prior to 2024 and to non-employee directors, those options vest 10% on the grant date, 15% on the first anniversary, 20% on the second anniversary, 25% on the third anniversary and 30% on the fourth anniversary of the grant date.
 The expiration date is the fifth anniversary of the grant date.
+For options granted to employees in 2024, one-half of such options are "Regular Options" and one-half are "Performance Options", as outlined above under "Incentive Award"

-The value of the options was determined using the closing price of the Common Shares on NASDAQ on December 31, 2019 of US\$93.04 less the exercise price of the applicable stock options. - (7) The Board has a board equity ownership policy which provides that each member of the Board is required to achieve and maintain, at all times during the period that he or she is a director of FirstService, minimum ownership of shares of FirstService having a value of at least US\$100,000.
+Plans of FirstService - FirstService Stock Option Plan".
+The value of the options was determined using the closing price of the Common Shares on NASDAQ on December 29, 2023 of US\$162.09 less the exercise price of the applicable stock options.

+- (6) The Board has a board equity ownership policy which provides that each member of the Board is required to achieve and maintain, at all times during the period that he or she is a director of FirstService, minimum ownership of shares of FirstService having a value of at least US\$100,000.
 Newly elected or appointed directors of FirstService are permitted two years within which to attain the foregoing minimum ownership amount.
-See "Statement of Corporate Governance Practices Board Equity Ownership Policy".
+See "Statement of Corporate Governance Practices Board Equity Ownership Policy". - (7) Common Shares are held personally and by Rondeau Investment Inc., a corporation controlled or directed by Mr. Patterson.